Tanya is the owner of two feisty ferrets and one cat. She has studied animal health and dedicated volunteer time in many shelters.

 Why Are Ferrets Banned in Some Areas?

 It is believed that most domesticated ferrets came from the polecat in Western and Eastern Europe.
 Therefore, they are not native to many other countries.
-Canada has a native species of the Black-Footed Ferret, but these were not the type that became domesticated as pets.
+Canada has a native species—the black-footed ferret—but these were not the type that became domesticated as pets.

 Since domesticated ferrets were imported to most countries, they may be seen as pests.
 Unfortunately, many people would set them free and in some areas, ferrets did overpopulate.
 It is because of this that some areas decided that banning ferrets was the best option.